srikardevulapalli/llava-finetune-reward/README.md

-# 🚀 Fine-Tuning a Multimodal Reward Model on Web Screenshots
+# 🚀 Fine-Tuning a Multimodal Reward Model for Web Interactions

 This repository contains the complete code and documentation for building, fine-tuning, and testing a multimodal reward model from scratch.
 The model is designed to assess the quality of textual descriptions for given webpage screenshots, a foundational task for developing aligned AI web agents.